EqualExperts/secure-delivery-playbook/practices.md

 **Plan and rehearse incident response activities**

 Every organisation should have a comprehensive approach to incident response so that it can be ready when something goes wrong.
 Modern data protection laws and regulations also require an active approach to incident response \(i.e. breach detection and notification requirements in GDPR\).
 For incident response plans to be valuable they need to be regularly tested, including all parts of the organisation, to ensure the organisation as a whole is able to respond under pressure.
-For example, GDPR gives only 72 hours to determine whether a breach should be reported to the ICO \(Information Commissioner’s Office\).
+For example, GDPR gives only 72 hours to determine whether a breach should be reported to the ICO \(Information Commissioner's Office\).

 Security Engineers should be actively involved in defining the incident response plans and following these plans when an incident occurs.
 The incident response plans must be tested and rehearsed to ensure they address the risk faced by the organisation adequately.
 This can be achieved through approaches such as tabletop exercises, chaos engineering, and red/blue or purple team exercises that allow teams to identify how they respond under pressure in critical situations.
 The Security Engineering team must involve stakeholders across the organisation \(e.g. customer relations, PR, legal, engineering, etc.\) to ensure all parties know their role and are ready to assist when required.